 2008 Sanitary Sewer Lining - This project consisted of cured-in-place lining of approximately 7,800 feet of sanitary sewers in both the Charter Township of Ypsilanti and the City of Ypsilanti.
 Project costs totaled approximately $250,000.

-The YCUA Director and Assistant Director oversee the Authority's compliance with all federal, state, and local regulations, requirements, and permits.
-They initiate and recommend new and/or improved practices and determines system and equipment improvements and additions.
-The Director and Assistant Director work with the department heads in the development and implementation of capital and operating budgets and the Director with financial duties such as controlling the expenditure of budgeted funds and recommending approval for expenditures.
+The YCUA Director oversees the Authority's compliance with all federal, state, and local regulations, requirements, and permits.
+The Director initiates and recommends new and / or improved practices and determines system and equipment improvements and additions.
+The Director works with the department heads in the development and implementation of capital and operating budgets and the Director of Finance with financial duties such as controlling the expenditure of budgeted funds and recommending approval for expenditures.

-YCUA's administrators confer with engineering consultants, suppliers, and governmental regulatory officials to determine operating needs, training assistance, and staffing.
-They interpret and apply personnel and other administrative policies and procedures of the Authority including applicable collective bargaining provisions and work rules.
-They also maintain effective communications and working relationships with employees, governmental officials, and the general public.
+YCUA's Director confers with engineering consultants, suppliers, and governmental regulatory officials to determine operating needs, training assistance, and staffing.
+The Director interprets and applies personnel and other administrative policies and procedures of the Authority including applicable collective bargaining provisions and work rules.
+The Director also maintains effective communications and working relationships with employees, governmental officials, and the general public.

-YCUA's Assistant Director acts as the Director of the Authority in the Director’s absence and attends all Board of Commissioners' meetings to provide explanations of pertinent matters to the Board.
+The YCUA Director attends all Board of Commissioners' meetings to provide explanations of pertinent matters to the Board.

 YCUA's Director of Finance is responsible for the management of the accounting department, maximizing the return of the financial assets of YCUA, directing and evaluating the fiscal functions and performance of YCUA, establishing and maintaining financial policies, procedures, internal controls, and reporting systems; and ensuring legal and regulatory compliance of all accounting and financial reporting functions.